datastaxdevs/workshop-nosqlbench/README.md

-Indeed an important goal for any benchmark is its _reproducibility_: here, among other consequences, this means that the operations (their sequence and contents alike) should be completely determined with no trace of randomness.
+Indeed an important goal for any benchmark is its _reproducibility_: here, among other consequences, this means that the operations (their sequence and contents alike) should be completely determined with no trace of actual randomness.

 You can also peek in the `logs` directory now: it is created automatically and populated with some information from the benchmark at each execution of `nb`.